• Employee Perks

 If the job you’re looking for is not posted online, the position is no longer available.
 We update the job postings on a daily basis, so what you see is what you can apply for!

-You should talk to your manager or supervisor about your desire to return to work.
-After they confirm they would like to hire you back, stop in to HR to start your onboarding process (must be done annually). *Never assume you have your job back.
+*Never assume you have your job back.
 Things can change between seasons, so it’s important to touch base with your manager and check in with Human Resources before the season starts.

 We’re looking for people that are passionate about life and what they do.
 People who loves winter and other people.
 People who want to be at Stratton!
 Tell the truth.
 We’re going to find out who you are eventually, so just be yourself.